-The Magenta House Accelerator is designed to help students showcase their best and most competitive innovations for water conservation and power efficiency at the Magenta House Expo in the spring of 2022.
+The Magenta House Accelerator is designed to help students showcase their best and most competitive innovations for water conservation and power efficiency at the Magenta House Expo.
 It is the first time that a full-range project accelerator has been coupled with a science fair-like opportunity.

 How might we create a critical mass of water-wise and power-conscious homes and buildings that serve as a stand-out example for the City?